Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Preliminaries

 Let $\Lambda = \Lambda(x)$ be the algebra of symmetric functions over $\ZZ$ in the variables $x= \{x_i : i \in \PP\}$.
 We follow the standard conventions from \cite{EC2} for referring to the various well-known bases of this algebra.

-Recall the definition of the \emph{Stanley symmetric function} $F_w$ from \eqref{F1-eq}.
+Our first definition of the {Stanley symmetric function} $F_w$ was given by \eqref{F1-eq}.
 Stanley \cite{Stan} was the first to consider this power series and prove that it belongs to $\Lambda$.
 In this section we review an alternate definition due to Edelman and Greene \cite{EG} which makes this fact more transparent and explains the connection between $F_w$ and the problem of counting reduced words.

 \begin{remark} Following Lam \cite{Lam,Lam2}, our conventions for $F_w$ differ from Stanley's original definition by the transformation $w \leftrightarrow w^{-1}$; \cite[Corollary 2.2]{Lam} is helpful for understanding these transformations. \end{remark}